 In this Disneyland Paris guide it would be impossible to take you through the steps to get there from every country in the world so as we are from the UK we will use the UK as an example.
 If you live anywhere else you will need either drive or fly to one of the two Paris airports.
 If you don’t live within driving distance of Disneyland Paris the easiest option will be to fly.
 There are two airports close to the park, Charles De Guille and Orly, both are around 60 minutes away.

-If you are in the U.K. you can also use the Eurostar to Disneyland Paris from St Pancras International, Ebbsfleet or Ashford, either by driving to these stations or taking a connecting train.
+If you are in the U.K. you can also use the Eurostar for your trip to Disneyland Paris from St Pancras International, Ebbsfleet or Ashford, either by driving to these stations or taking a connecting train.
 With a bigger luggage allowance this option is handy if you are a bit of a shopaholic (like us).
 If you are going during the school holidays you can get the train directly to Marne-la-Vallée which is literally on the door step of the parks or at any other times a quick change is required at Lille.

 If you are flying once you arrive there are five options to get you to Disneyland.